-Red Hill Nature Reserve is managed by ACT Parks and Conservation Service which oversees programs to protect rare plants and animals through various management actions.
+Red Hill Nature Reserve is managed by the ACT Parks and Conservation Service, which oversees programs to protect rare plants and animals through various management actions.
 The control of invasive plants and animals is one important part of conserving and enhancing biodiversity.
-Park Rangers work collaboratively with researchers and volunteers and conduct regular patrols of the Reserve.
+Park rangers work collaboratively with researchers and volunteers and conduct regular patrols of the reserve.
 Red Hill Regeneration Group volunteers contribute their time to improve and protect the reserve’s natural and cultural values.
 Join the ParkCare group for their once a month working bee.
 New members are welcome.

 For more information refer to the Canberra Nature Park Plan of Management.